0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/exit-roots.md

-An exit tree is an append-only sparse Merkle tree (SMT), or binary tree, whose leaf nodes store bridging data.
+An exit tree is a binary append-only sparse Merkle tree (SMT) whose leaf nodes store bridging data.
 The exit trees have a depth of 32.

 Whenever a token or message is bridged, the bridge contract appends an exit leaf to the tree related to the specific network.